 Optimistic about October

-In October, the average high and low temps are between 84° and 67°.
+In October, the average temps are between a low of 67° and a high of 83°.
 You’ll most likely still feel nice and warm while you walk through the Lakeland Downtown Farmers Curb Market or stand in line at Born & Bread Bakehouse, but on the bright side, Lakeland in October is known for its gentle breeze.

 No fear November